 Additional Duties and Responsibilities:

-- Attends team events and organizational-wide staff meetings.
+• Participate in team events and organizational-wide staff meetings and training programs.

 Education and/or Experience: